tavinus/pdfScale/README.md

  i, identify  Forces the use of ImageMagick's Identify

 Valid Ghostscript Paper Names:
  A0            A1            A2            A3            A4
  A4SMALL       A5            A6            A7            A8
  A9            A10           ISOB0         ISOB1         ISOB2
  ISOB3         ISOB4         ISOB5         ISOB6         C0
  C1            C2            C3            C4            C5
  C6            11X17         LEDGER        LEGAL         LETTER
  LETTERSMALL   ARCHE         ARCHD         ARCHC         ARCHB
  ARCHA         JISB0         JISB1         JISB2         JISB3
  JISB4         JISB5         JISB6         FLSA          FLSE
  HALFLETTER    HAGAKI

+Custom Paper Size:
+ Paper size can be set manually in Milimeters, Inches or Points.
+ Use: pdfScale.sh -r 'custom <measurement> <width> <height>'
+ Ex:  pdfScale.sh -r 'custom mm 210 297'
+ Measurements can be: mm, inch, pts.
+ Custom paper definition MUST be quoted into a single parameter.
+ Actual size is applied in points (mms and inches are transformed).

 Notes:
  - Adaptive Page size detection will try different modes until